kaisheng1/next-auth-boilerplate/README.md

 ## Environment

-Follow .env.example to create your own .env.local and set up next-auth.
+Follow .env.example to create your own .env.local.
 The Github provider requires client id and secret, so you should authorise the app with your Github [here](https://github.com/settings/applications/new).

 ## Database (Prisma)